Adldap2/Adldap2-Laravel/readme.md

 ## Requirements

-To use Adldap2-Laravel, your server must support:
+To use Adldap2-Laravel, you application and server must meet the following requirements:

 - Larvel 5.*
 - PHP 5.6 or greater